ECecillo/antlr4-datalog/README.md

 To run this project, you need to have Docker and Docker Compose installed on your machine.
 If you haven't already, you can follow the official installation guides for Docker [here](https://docs.docker.com/engine/install/) and Docker Compose [here](https://docs.docker.com/compose/install/).

-## Setting up the Project with Docker.
+## Setting up the Project with Docker

 (Most of the docker command below can be run using `npm`, I invite you to read the section "Why package.json" if you are already familiar)